seatable/seatable-admin-docs/docs/config/dtable-events-conf.md

 ```

-Note: MariaDB and MySQL is compatible.
-In the configuration, we use mysql.
+Note: MariaDB and MySQL are compatible.
+In this configuration example, we use MySQL.

-## Redis configuration
+## Redis Configuration

-The configuration of redis is in the `[REDIS]` section of the file `dtable-events.conf`
+The settings for the Redis connection are located in the `[REDIS]` section of the file `dtable-events.conf`

 ```
 [REDIS]